 Situated next to the ED the acute medicine department consists of an Acute Medical Unit and a Short Stay Ward.
 The ambulatory care unit is situated further along the corridor to allow ease of access for patients and their carers.

 The AMU accepts patients via the Liaison team who are referred from the Emergency Department, General Practice, Community Specialists and Outpatient clinics for formal medical assessment, senior decision making and formal PTWRs.
 Patients are then transferred to the appropriate ward aided by the senior site managers and service co-ordinators to ensure right place, right person, first time.
-The maximum length of stay within the AMU areas is 24hours, with the Shirt Stay Unit accepting patients whose predicted length of stay is less than 72hours.
+The maximum length of stay within the AMU areas is 24hours, with the Short Stay Unit accepting patients whose predicted length of stay is less than 72hours.

 Ambulatory Care has been running since 2009 and sees patients directly from GPs, inreach to the Emergency Department, Early Supported Discharge patients from the wards and supports the management of patients in the community by means of the OPAT service and medical day unit (supporting procedures such as ascitic drains, LPs, pleural aspirations, blood transfusion and other infusions).
 It has dedicated staff including a consultant and associate specialist (8am-5pm), 1 registrar (830am-8pm all GIM registrars rotate through the service to learn valuable skills in the OP management of patients), 1 GPVTS trainee (830am-5pm), 1 twilight IMT (12pm-8pm) and fully established nursing team, including EMTs and ERME certified nurses (8am-8pm).
 Our acute medicine ANP also rotates through the ambulatory care, with a contracted GP also supporting the service 2 days a week until 7pm.